U.S. concerned about Turkey's choice of Chinese missile system

-WASHINGTON, Sept 28 The United States said on Saturday it had expressed serious concerns to Turkey over its decision to co-produce a long-range air and missile defense system with a Chinese firm under U.S. sanctions.
+WASHINGTON The United States said on Saturday it had expressed serious concerns to Turkey over its decision to co-produce a long-range air and missile defence system with a Chinese firm under U.S. sanctions.

 CPMIEC is under U.S. sanctions for violations of the Iran, North Korea and Syria Nonproliferation Act.

-"We have conveyed our serious concerns about the Turkish government's contract discussions with a U.S.-sanctioned company for a missile defense system that will not be inter-operable with NATO systems or collective defense capabilities," a State Department spokeswoman said.
+"We have conveyed our serious concerns about the Turkish government's contract discussions with a U.S.-sanctioned company for a missile defence system that will not be inter-operable with NATO systems or collective defence capabilities," a State Department spokeswoman said.

 "Our discussions on this issue will continue."